What Can You Give?

 GIFTS OF PERSONAL PROPERTY

-Artworks and other personal property may be given for the unrestricted use of The Wharton School.
+Artworks and other personal property may be given for the unrestricted use of the University.
 These items are reviewed for acceptance by the Curator or other appropriate University representative.
 The donor may be able to deduct the fair market value of the item at the time of the donation, as established by the donor’s independent appraisal.
 In order to deduct the property’s full fair market value, it must be for a use related to the educational mission of Wharton and have been held by the donor for more than one year.

 If the property is valued at more than $5,000, the donor must obtain a qualified appraisal and file IRS Form 8283 with his/her income tax return.
-Penn must also sign Form 8283 indicating receipt of the gift.
+Wharton must also sign Form 8283 indicating receipt of the gift.
 If the property is valued at more than $500 but less than $5,000, an appraisal is not required but Form 8283 must still be completed and submitted with the donor’s income tax return.

 The cost of obtaining a qualified appraisal for a gift of personal property may be a deductible miscellaneous expense for income tax purposes, subject to IRS limitations.